Should a Christian Honor Abusive Parents?

 One of the Ten Commandments states, “Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you” (Exodus 20:12).
 Godly parents stand to their children as the representatives of God.
-Our human duty should be to honor and respect them (Deut.
-6:6, 7; Eph.
-6:1–3; Col. 3:20).
+Our human duty should be to honor and respect our parents (Deuteronomy 6:6, 7; Ephesians 6:1–3; Colossians 3:20).
 And this commandment is the only commandment that includes a promise for a long life for those that keep it.

 But there should be a degree of respect and kindness even to those that are abusive to us.
 Jesus said, “But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you, that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust” (Matthew 4:44, 45).

-As Christians, we are to exemplify our heavenly Father character of love “Love suffers long and is kind… is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil” (1 Corinthians 13: 4-7).
-The Holy Spirit will work through the loving example of the children to reach their abusive parents and convict them of their wrong doing.
+As Christians, we are to exemplify our heavenly Father character of kindness and companion.
+“Love suffers long and is kind… is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil” (1 Corinthians 13: 4-7).
+The Holy Spirit will work through the loving example of the children to reach their abusive parents and hopefully convict them of their wrong doing.

 In His service,